dylanreid7/dylanreid7/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a Software Engineering Immersive Resident at Hack Reactor
+- 🔭 I’m currently working as a Software Engineering and Community Liaison at General Motors
+- 💻 I learned to code at Hack Reactor, an excellent coding bootcamp
+- ⚙️  I began my career as a Mechanical Engineer, after earning a BS and MS from Washington University in St. Louis
+- 👨‍🎨 I’m an experienced front-end developer, with both Angular and React experience
-- 🌱 I’m learning as much as I can to master the art of creating full-stack web apps!
+- 🌱 I am currently working on a few personal projects and trying to learn the fundamentals of CS, via https://teachyourselfcs.com/
 - 📫 How to reach me:
      - email: dylanreid7@gmail.com
      - linkedin: https://www.linkedin.com/in/dylan-reid/